unlock-protocol/unlock/unlock-protocol-com/blog/mar-22-update.md

 - **Whole new static site** - Completely redesigned https://www.unlock-protocol.com
 - **Skipping metadata collection when all fields are optional** - Enable a purchaser to skip optional metadata collection during checkout
 - **Redesigned Keychain** - Redesigned look and feel for the Keychain page, including links to OpenSea for every key
-- **Attachment in emails** - You can now set attachments for email being sent on key purchases for example
+- **Attachment in emails** - You can now set attachments for email being sent on key purchases
 - **Customizable recipient on checkout** - It is now possible upon checkout to customize the address of the wallet that will receive the NFT membership, so a purchaser can buy a membership for someone else.
 - **Easier checkout flow** - Based on community feedback, we continue to deploy redesigned and improved checkout experiences throughout Unlock